petzku/Aegisub-Scripts/README.md

 Specifically, the macro expects the style defaults to be `\an4\fs50\fnPT Sans` and the sign to be in one ASS event, with lines split by `\N`.
 The lines are split into separate events and positioned accordingly, and a box is drawn around them.
 Fades are accounted for (border layer is \1aFF for the duration of the fade).

+### Minesweeper

+Who _hasn't_ always wanted to play classic minesweeper inside Aegisub?
+Well, now you can!

 ### Resample

 Don't use this, use [arch1t3ct's one](https://github.com/TypesettingTools/arch1t3cht-Aegisub-Scripts#resample-perspective) instead.
 Consider this script deprecated, and likely to be removed from the repo soon.